edkrueger/eco395m-ml/midterm_project.md

 Requirements for the presentation:
 * You should try to test your setup in BRB 1.118 before the day of presentations if possible, problems during the setup will cut into your presentations and affect your grade.
-* The presentation must be around 10 minutes – we’ll cut you off if it isn’t.
+* The presentation must be around 10 minutes (subject to number of groups) – we’ll cut you off if it isn’t.
 * The presentation should primarily focus on your goal, methodology, findings, limitations and potential extensions.
 * You should limit your discussion of packages or techniques, whether related to the code or otherwise, to things that your classmates would not already know either from in class or in their training as Economists.
 * Your whole group should collaborate in designing and rehearsing the presentation.
 With additional time, I recommend having more than one member speak, but it is acceptable if one person wishes to take the presentation.